Keyfactor/ejbca-k8s-csr-signer/docs/istio-deployment.markdown

     export EJBCA_ROOT_CERTS=$(cat <path to PEM encoded CA cert chain> | sed 's/^/          /')
     ```

-3. Deploy Istio with the `keyfactor.com/*` signers.
+3. Deploy Istio with the `keyfactor.com/bookinfo` and `keyfactor.com/istio-system` signers.

+    The signer names can be modified according do your cluster's needs, but you _must_ ensure that the signer names match the signer names configured in the `ejbca.signerNames` in the EJBCA K8s CSR Signer Helm chart.
+By default, no signer names are configured in the EJBCA K8s CSR Signer, all signer names are in scope.

     ```yaml
     cat <<EOF > ./ejbca-istio.yaml